diegopoza/guest-writer/articles/section-c.markdown

 }
 ```

-To use the `launchURL()` function, replace the code in the `onPressed()` function of the login button in `/lib/screens/login.dart` file with the code below and add necessary imports:
+To use the `launchURL()` function, replace the code in the `onPressed()` function of the login button in `/lib/screens/login.dart` with the code below and add necessary imports:

 ```dart
 launchURL(context, url: getAuthorizationUrl());
 ```

-The code above launches the constructed authorization URL from `/lib/utils/url_utils.dart` using ChromeCustomTabs.
+The snippet above launches the constructed authorization URL from `/lib/utils/url_utils.dart` using ChromeCustomTabs.

 #### Retrieve the authorization code